 MADON

-Dr. Madon is a professor of psychology in the School of Interdisciplinary Forensics at Arizona State University and a core faculty member of Arizona State University's Law and Behavioral Sciences program.
-Dr. Madon received a MS and PhD in social psychology from Rutgers University and spent 23 years as a professor of psychology at Iowa State University.
+Dr. Madon is a professor of psychology at Arizona State University and a core faculty member of Arizona State University's Law and Behavioral Sciences program.
+Dr. Madon received a MS and PhD in social psychology from Rutgers University and is an emeritus professor at Iowa State University where she was a professor in the psychology department for 23 years.
 Dr. Madon's research advances understanding about the ways in which social influence processes alter people's judgments and behaviors in legal contexts.
 She is particularly interested in the judgment processes that influence people's evaluation of forensic evidence and the psychological processes that lead suspects to confess during custodial interrogations.
 Dr. Madon's research has been funded by the National Science Foundation, National Institute of Justice, Heterodox Academy, American Psychological Foundation, and Society for the Psychological Study of Social Issues.
 She is a fellow of the American Psychology-Law Society, Society of Experimental Social Psychology, Association for Psychological Science, Society for Personality and Social Psychology, and the American Psychological Association.
-She has served on the human factors and physics-firearms subcommittees for the National Institute of Standards and Technology and is the recipient of research, teaching, and mentoring awards.
+She has served on the human factors and physics-firearms subcommittees for the National Institute of Standards and Technology, is a member of the Research and Development Subcommittee for the Association of Firearm and Toolmark Examiners, and is the recipient of research, teaching, and mentoring awards.
 Dr. Madon's ASU's profile can be found here.